-Torbay continues to have one of the safest road networks within the South West.
-Torbay Council benchmarks with other highway authorities and the number of road traffic casualties expressed as a percentage of the population is amongst the lowest in the south west.
+Torbay Council continues to work from very low base figures and continues to have one of the safest road networks within the South West.
+The authority benchmarks with other highway authorities and the number of road traffic casualties expressed as a percentage of the population is amongst the lowest in the south west.